shikhar-srivastava/Recommender-System/README.md

 #### (2015) Ancient ML project:
 ## Fully SQL Query based Recommender System
-Recommender system written entirely in SQL queries using a variation on the collaborative filtering.
+Recommender system written entirely in SQL queries using a variation on the collaborative filtering approach.

 ## SQL Algorithm:

 Written completely in SQL Queries*, the algorithm is an optimized variant of the (once) popular Collaborative Filtering algorithm used originally in ML (Document-retreival/Recommender systems).

-This approach retrieves the closest 'neighbors' of the current user based on his/her preferences, and proceeds to do a weighted fetch of the preferences of these neighbors.
+This approach retrieves the closest 'neighbors' of the current user based on his/her preferences, and proceeds to do a weighted fetch of their prefences.
 The idea being that users with similar tastes will have similar rating distributions given the same entity distribution.
-Simple enough, but very effective written entirely in SQL.
+Simple and effective enough, written entirely in SQL.

-The Queries are implemented within the Java Servlets.
+The Queries were implemented within the Java Servlets.

 ## Food for thought:
-This was implemented back in 2015 on the Oracle 11g Database, with a 0.5 Million row database of user preferences.
+This was implemented back in 2015 on the Oracle 11g Database, with a 0.5 Million-row database of user preferences.
 Given little evidence of scalability, and not much time at hand (college course-work), I was sceptical of an all-SQL implementation of ML/Retreival algorithms being a viable approach moving forward for the industry,

 At the moment however, It would be interesting to see how the pure SQL approaches scales with pipelines using smart-sharding, caching/parallel fetching threads on Hive/Cassandra/etc. (Should maybe try it out as a quick side fun project)